Jock itch is a fungal infection of the skin on the groin and inner area of the thighs. The medical name for jock itch is

 These steps can also help to treat jock itch: Dry the infected area before dressing.Avoid sharing clothing and towels with others.Wear loose-fitting clothes that are made out of cotton.
 Another option is to wear clothes that are designed to wick moisture away from your skin.

-Take these steps to help prevent jock itch: Shower regularly.Always shower soon after exercising or perspiring heavily.After showering, dry the groin area thoroughly.Wear loose-fitting clothing.Wear cotton underwear and breathable clothing.Avoid wearing clothing that chafes your groin.Always wash your clothes (especially underwear, athletic supporters).Do not share towels or clothing with others.Do not wear wet swimsuits for a long period of time.Do not store damp clothing in your locker or gym bag.Avoid contact with persons with the infection.
+To help reduce your chane of jock itch: Shower regularly.Always shower soon after exercising or perspiring heavily.After showering, dry the groin area thoroughly.Wear loose-fitting clothing.Wear cotton underwear and breathable clothing.Avoid wearing clothing that chafes your groin.Always wash your clothes, especially underwear and athletic supporters.Do not share towels or clothing with others.Do not wear wet swimsuits for a long period of time.Do not store damp clothing in your locker or gym bag.Avoid contact with persons with the infection.

 Tinea cruris.
 EBSCO DynaMed website.
 Available at:

 http://www.ebscohost.com/dynamed.
 Updated December 3, 2014.
 Accessed January 12, 2015.